 Try peaches, plums, nectarines, or even cranberries.
 Mix in some strawberries, blackberries or cherries for a flavor boost, as these are lower in pectin and will hold their shape better.

-This Pastila recipe (Пастила), should be confused with the Russian confectionary by the same name.
-Pastila is also a sweet pressed fruit paste in squares, popular since the 16th century.
+This Russian Pastila recipe (Пастила), shouldn't be confused with the Russian confectionary by the same name.
+Pastila the dessert is also a sweet pressed fruit paste in squares, popular since the 16th century.
 Both are made with fruit, but I have no idea why they are called by the same name.
 Probably because both recipes preserve sweet fruits.

 There are many ways to dry fruit.
 A perfect way to preserve your bumper fruit harvest to enjoy in the winter months.
 Some people use a dehydrator, others dry in the oven.
 Nothing beats the natural sunshine that God gave us, and the price is right too!
 Bon Appetit! Приятного аппетита!

 - Rinse the apricots and remove the seeds.

 - Using a blender or food processor, process the apricots until they are a smooth puree.
 Using a blender, I put about 6 cups of apricots and about ¼ of water to process the fruit.
 You want to use as little as water as possible.
 Repeat until all fruit is used.

 - If necessary, mix sugar into the fruit puree.